How to Start a Food Business from Home

 5. Fire and Safety License: Since you’ll be using fire to cook, the Fire Department’s approval might be necessary.

-6. An NOC from your local food and health department or society.
+6. A NOC from your local food and health department or society.

-7. Brand Registration India: You can choose to trademark your name or emblem if you wish to protect your brand’s uniqueness.
-This stage might be chosen later, when your brand starts to expand and you have extra money.
+7. Brand Registration India: If you wish to protect your brand’s uniqueness, you can choose to trademark your name or emblem.
+This stage might be determined later, when your brand starts to expand and you have extra money.

-8. Signage License: You will need this license from your local municipal corporation if you wish to advertise your products.
+8. Signage License: If you wish to advertise your products, you will need this license from your local municipal corporation.

 9. Eating House License: You may need an eating house license if you want to operate a restaurant at home.
 You will require the State Police Commissioner’s approval in order to receive this license.